microsoft/adaptive-testing/README.md

   <img src="docs/images/first_suggestions.png" width="600" alt="AdaTest loops" />
 </p>

-Starting at the top of the list we can confirm or change the label for each suggestion and so add them to the current topic (like marking "xxx" as correct model behavior), while we reject (or just ignore) examples that don't belong in the current topic (like "xxx" which is not about a hotel's location).
+Starting at the top of the list we can confirm or change the label for each suggestion and so add them to the current topic (like marking "very convientent for walking" -> "POSITIVE" as correct model behavior), while we reject (or just ignore) examples that don't belong in the current topic (like "Second visit" which is not about a hotel's location).
 After we have added some new suggestions to the current topic (we normally only bother to look at the top few suggestions) we can repeat the process by clicking "Suggestions" again.
 Repeating the process a few times allows AdaTest to learn from our feedback and hill-climb towards generating better and better suggestions (ones that are more likely to be on-topic and reveal model failures).
 Doing this for a few rounds reveals lots of bugs in the model related to positive hotel location statements.

 <p align="center">
   <img src="docs/images/many_bugs.png" width="600" alt="AdaTest loops" />